Climate and the Biosphere: Unit OverviewThe lab activities in this module were developed by Betsy Youngman of TERC for the EarthLabs project.

 Why Teach about Climate and the Biosphere?

-Climate is a major factor in shaping the natural environment in which we live.
-It also has a significant influence on the way in which we lead our lives, from the kinds of homes we build, to the clothing we buy; from the activities we pursue, to the economy of our society.
-Climate results from a highly complex set of interactions between the Sun and multiple components of the Earth system, interactions that we can't see and that most of us poorly understand.
-It varies with location, but scientists have collected enough data to establish without a doubt that the climate of a given location and, in fact, the climate of the planet also varies across time.
-Now with growing evidence that humans can alter components of the Earth system that shape climate, it is essential that everyone have a deeper understanding of weather, climate, the difference between the two, and the ways in which Earth's natural systems interact to form our weather and our climate.
+Climate shapes the natural environment in which we live.
+Imagine the glossy photographs that you see in a travel magazinehot sunny beaches, cool moist jungles, icy alpine slopes; the flora and fauna in each of these places is shaped by the local climate.
+Climate also has a significant influence on the way in which we lead our lives, from the kinds of homes we build, to the clothing we buy; from the activities we pursue, to the economy of our society.
+Climate results from a highly complex set of interactions between the Sun and multiple components of the Earth system, interactions that we can't always see and that many poorly understand.
+All across the planet scientists have collected enough data to establish without a doubt that the climate of a given location and, in fact, the climate of the planet also varies across time.
+Now with significant evidence that humans can alter components of the Earth system that shape climate, it is essential that everyone have a deeper understanding of weather, climate, the difference between the two, and the ways in which Earth's natural systems interact to form our weather and our climate.

 Why use this set of lessons?